gitdode/usbtherm/README.md

 * usbtherm-libusb - Minimal interface to the device using libusb (much simpler and portable alternative to the Linux driver)
 * usbtherm-ui - Simple Java desktop application displaying the temperature

-A detailed description of the project can be found http://luniks.net/usbtherm.jsp
+A detailed description of the project can be found at http://luniks.net/usbtherm.jsp